PrettyR/alx-system_engineering-devops/0x02-shell_redirections/README.md

-6. Line #2.
-Display the third line of a file
+7. It is a good file that cuts iron without making noise.
+Display a file with contents inside.
+Considering the special characters on the file name.